Best 12V Battery Powered Air Conditioner for Van Life

 They work by blowing hot, dry air through a moistened cooling pad.
 The wet pad absorbs the heat causing the water to evaporate and cool your RV.

-This means you will occasionally need to refill the reservoir to keep it operating correctly.
+This means you occasionally need to refill the reservoir to keep it operating correctly.

 The Pros & Cons Of A Traditional 120 Volt Air Conditioner

-There are a few pros and cons when it comes to deciding between cooling your RV with a traditional 120 Volt AC-powered air conditioner and a 12 Volt DC portable air conditioner.
+There are pros and cons when deciding between cooling your RV with a traditional 120 Volt AC-powered air conditioner and a 12 Volt DC portable air conditioner.

 120 Volt Air Conditioner Pros

-• Accessibility – A lot of people who use a 120 Volt AC air conditioner to cool down their camper will simply repurpose a residential window air conditioner.
+• Accessibility – Many people who use a 120 Volt AC air conditioner to cool down their camper will repurpose a residential window air conditioner.

 • Cost – Depending on the BTU output, you can usually find them for a little cheaper than a newer DC air conditioner.